-1. The genders
+1. The persons

 The three genders, masculine, neuter and feminine carry their individual personal endings in both numbers.
 In the active voice the primary endings (-ti; -si; -mi; -nti; -tha; -ma) appear in the present indicative and in the future tense.
-The so called secondary endings (-t; -s; -am; -u/um; -tha; -ma) are used in the aorist and the conditional, the optative varies with both endings.
+The so called secondary endings (-t; -s; -am; -u/um; -tha; -ma) are used in the acrist and the conditional, the optative varies with both endings.

+2. The tenses
-- 2. The tenses: - The present tense describes an action that is taking place, an action that continues (equivalent to present progressive) or a fact.
-It is often used describing historical facts. - The aorist, the historical or principal past is mostly used to denote the past tense.
-It always makes use of the secondary personal endings and is built in different ways, different forms may be used:

-a) the root-aorist always prefixes the augment -a-: (a-gacchi-am: agacchim/ agañchim) b) the a-aorist inserts the suffix -a- before the personal endings and mostly prefixes the augment -a-: (a-gam-am: agamam)

-c) the s-aorist inserts the suffix -s- before the personal secondary endings: (a-gama-s-i-m: agamāsim)

-d) the is-aorist inserts the suffix -is- before the personal secondary endings: (a-gam-is-m: agamim / gacch-is-am: gacchim/ gañchim)

-- The future tense expresses futurity and is formed by adding -ssa- to the root or verbal base with, or in some cases without, the connecting vowel -i-; the terminations are the same as those in the present tense: gacch-i-ssa-mi: gacchissāmi.
+- The present tense describes an action that is taking place, an action that continues (equivalent to present progressive) or a fact.
+It is often used describing historical facts. - The agrist, the historical or principal past is mostly used to denote the past tense.
+It always makes use of the secondary personal endings and is built in different ways, different forms may be used: - a) the root-aorist always prefixes the augment -a- to the root and uses the secondary personal ending: $(a-ag\bar{a}m-t: ag\bar{a}; a-gam-s: ag\bar{a}, a-gam-m: ag\bar{a})$ - b) the a-aorist inserts the suffix -a- before the personal endings and mostly prefixes the augment -a: (a-gam-am: agamam) - c) the s-aorist inserts the suffix -s before the personal secondary endings: (a-gama-s-i-m: $agam\bar{a}sim$) - d) the is-aorist inserts the suffix -is- before the personal secondary endings: (a-gam-is-m: agamim / gacch-is-am: gacchim/gañchim) - The future tense expresses futurity and is formed by adding -ssa- to the root or verbal base with, or in some cases without, the connecting vowel -i-; the terminations are the same as those in the present tense: gacch-i-ssa-mi: gacchiss $\bar{a}mi$.
 The future tense can also express a command or condition. - The conditional expresses a possibility or wish.
-It uses the secondary personal endings and adds the augment -a- before the future forms: gacch-is-am; a-gacch-iss-a. - The causative prompts something to happen and is formed by adding either the suffix: -ayaor -e- to the root or alternatively inserts: -paya- or -pe-: gameti, gāmayati, gaccāpeti, gamāpeti. - 3.
-The moods: - The indicative mood expresses an action, describes an occasion or occurrence.
+It uses the secondary personal endings and adds the augment -a- before the future forms: gacch-iss-am; a-gacch-iss-a. - The causative prompts something to happen and is formed by adding either the suffix: -aya or -e to the root or alternatively inserts: -paya or -pe: gameti, $g\bar{a}mayati$, $gacch\bar{a}peti$, $gam\bar{a}peti$.

+3. The moods

+- The indicative mood expresses an action, describes an occasion or occurrence.
 The personal primary endings are added to the stem of the present tense. - The optative expresses mainly probability and advice, wishes and ideas.
 It is formed by adding -eyya- to the verbal base before personal endings.
 When translated: if, might, would, etc. may be used to convey the sense of it.